shabiha786/e-commerce-project/README.md

-# e-commerce-project
+#End-To-End E-COMMERCE DATA_ANALYST PROJECT
 Analyzed a large dataset using Pandas for data cleaning and null value removal.
 Developed a dimensional model and pipeline for processing, with visualizations created in Matplotlib, Seaborn, and a dashboard in Power BI.
 Tools: Pandas, NumPy, Matplotlib, Seaborn, Power BI.

 # IMAGE_OF_DASHBOARD